KristallWang/Transgender-lost-years/0002/WaitForTranslate/Voice-psu.md

-Early clinicians and researchers in gender/voice change reported selecting target Speaking Fundamental Frequencies (SFFs) for their male-to-female clients of approximately 200 Hz (Kalra, 1977; Bralley, Bull, Gore, & Edgerton, 1978; Mount and Salmon, 1988).
-It should be noted that most of this literature was based on single subjects engaged in treatment programs.
-More extensive research of transgender voice (Gelfer & Schofield, Spencer, 1988; Wolfe, Ratusnik, Smith, & Northrop, 1990) consistently has indicated that an individual’s SFF must be at least 160-165 Hz or higher for the voice to be identified as belonging to a female.
-For Wolfe et al. (1990) and Gelfer and Schofield (2000), the mean SFFs of female-perceived transgender individuals were 172 Hz and 187 Hz, respectively, with the higher SFFs in both studies approximating 200 Hz.
-SFFs below 165 Hz were consistently identified as male voices.
-Studies that have investigated listeners’ perceptual judgments of average pitch support these acoustic findings; voices identified as female are consistently higher than those identified as male (Oates and Dacakis, 1997).
-Table 1, developed by Oates and Dacakis (1997), summarizes typical fundamental frequencies and overlap between males and females.
+Early clinicians and researchers in gender/voice change reported selecting target Speaking Fundamental Frequencies (SFFs) for their male-to-female clients of approximately 200 Hz (Kalra, 1977; Bralley, Bull, Gore, & Edgerton, 1978; Mount and Salmon, 1988). <br>
+It should be noted that most of this literature was based on single subjects engaged in treatment programs. <br>
+More extensive research of transgender voice (Gelfer & Schofield, Spencer, 1988; Wolfe, Ratusnik, Smith, & Northrop, 1990) consistently has indicated that an individual’s SFF must be at least 160-165 Hz or higher for the voice to be identified as belonging to a female. <br>
+For Wolfe et al. (1990) and Gelfer and Schofield (2000), the mean SFFs of female-perceived transgender individuals were 172 Hz and 187 Hz, respectively, with the higher SFFs in both studies approximating 200 Hz. <br>
+SFFs below 165 Hz were consistently identified as male voices. <br>
+Studies that have
+investigated listeners’ perceptual judgments of average pitch support these acoustic findings; voices identified as female are consistently higher than those identified as male (Oates and Dacakis, 1997).
+Table 1, developed by Oates and Dacakis (1997), summarizes typical fundamental frequencies and overlap between males and females.<br>
 Table 1.
-Frequency range overlap for males and females (Oates and Dacakis, 1997).
+Frequency range overlap for males and females (Oates and Dacakis, 1997).<br>
-Gender Typical Fundamental
+Gender Typical Fundamental<br>
 Frequency
 (In Hertz)
 Mean Fundamental Frequency